Big Game Poetry

 The Night Before Big Game

-Eric Lutkin, 2006 with apologies to Clement Clarke Moore
+Eric Lutkin, 2007 with apologies (again) to Clement Clarke Moore

 'Twas the night before Big Game, when all through the Bay Not a Cardinal was stirring, not even Elway;

-The jerseys were hung by the lockers with care, In hopes that the Axe soon would be there; The children were nestled all snug in their beds, While visions of Casey Moore danced in their heads; And mamma in her 'kerchief, and I in my cap, Had just settled down for a long winter's nap, When out on the Quad there arose such a clatter, I sprang from the bed to see what was the matter.
-Away to the window I flew like a flash, Tore open the shutters and threw up the sash.
+The jerseys were hung by the lockers with care, In hopes that the Axe soon would be there; The children were nestled all snug in their beds, While visions of Casey Moore danced in their heads; And mamma in her 'kerchief, and I in my cap, Had just settled down for a long winter's nap, When out on the Quad there arose such a clatter, I sprang from my tailgate to see what was the matter.
+Away to Arrillaga I flew like a flash, Tore open the shutters and threw up the sash.

-The lights from the Stadium begun to glow Gave the lustre of game-day to objects below, When, what to my wondering eyes should I see, But a miniature Block S, and eight tiny tree, With a little old driver, so lively and bent, I knew in a moment it must be St. Trent.
+The lights from the Stadium begun to glow Gave the lustre of game-day to objects below, When, what to my wondering eyes should I see, But a miniature Block S, and eight tiny tree, With a little old driver, so lively with glee, I knew in a moment it must be St. TC.

-More rapid than eagles his receivers they came, And he whistled, and shouted, and called them by name; "Now, Moore! now, Bradford! now, Gerhart and Danahay!
-On, Carr! on Yancy! on, Sherman and Dray!
+More rapid than eagles his receivers they came, And he whistled, and shouted, and called them by name; "Now, McGraw! now, Bradford! now, Gerhart and Dray!
+On, Evans! on Stewart! on, Wiser and AK!
 To the top of the post! to the top of the wall!
 Now dash away! dash away! dash away all!"
-As dry leaves that before the wild hurricane fly, When they meet with a blitz, mount to the sky, So to the post the receivers they flew, With the playbook full of tricks, and St. Trent too.
+As dry leaves that before the wild blitz fly, When they meet with a stunt, mount to the sky, So to the goal the receivers they flew, With the playbook full of tricks, and St. TC too.
 And then, in a twinkling, I heard on the street The prancing and pawing of each little cleat.
-As I drew in my hand, and was turning around, Round the end St. Trent came with a bound.
+As I drew in my hand, and was turning around, Round the end St. TC came with a bound.
 He was dressed all in white, from his head to his foot, And his clothes were all tarnished with grasses and soot; A bundle of tacklers he had flung on his back, And he looked like a scrambler avoiding the sack.
 His eyes -- how they twinkled! his dimples how merry!
 His cheeks were like roses, his nose like a cherry!
-His droll little mouth was drawn up like a bow, And the helmet on his head was as white as the snow; The stump of a mouthpiece he held tight in his teeth, And the passes encircled his head like a wreath; He had a broad face and a six-pack abs, That shook, when he laughed like a dozen jabs.
-He was tall and chiseled, a right jolly old Card, And I laughed when I saw him, in spite of guard; A wink of his eye and a twist of his head, Soon gave me to know I had nothing to dread; He spoke not a word, but went straight to his work, And completed his passes; then turned with a jerk, And laying his finger aside of his nose, And giving a nod, up the field he rose; He sprang to his left, to his team gave a whistle, And away they all flew like the down of a thistle.
+His droll little mouth was drawn up like a bow, And the helmet on he wore was as white as the snow; The stump of a mouthpiece he held tight in his teeth, And the passes encircled his head like a wreath; He had a broad back and stood tall in the pocket, And when he threw the ball, it looked like a rocket.
+He was tall and chiseled, a right jolly old Card, And I laughed when I saw him, in spite of my guard; A wink of his eye and a twist of his head, Soon gave me to know I had nothing to dread; He spoke not a word, but went straight to his work, And completed his passes; then turned with a smirk, And laying his finger aside of his nose, And giving a nod, up the field he rose; He sprang to his left, to his team gave a whistle, And away they all flew like the down of a thistle.
 But I heard him exclaim, ere he drove out of sight, "Happy Big Game to all, lets hold the Axe tight!"